Kevin Hogan, since 2013.

 Booths in Page have been split into six parts.
 Booths in the three main towns of Lismore, Grafton and Casino have been grouped together.
 Booths in Coffs Harbour council area and the remainder of Clarence Valley council area have been grouped as “South”.
 Booths in the remainder of the north have been split into north-east and north-west, with those around Casino grouped as north-west and those around Lismore as north-east.

-The Greens primary vote ranged from 4.2% in Grafton to almost 18% in Lismore and the north-east.
+The Greens came third, with a primary vote ranging from 4.7% in Casino to 19.3% in the north-east.